-When University High School is relocated to the Gregory Street property (see #10, #66), the vacant site will be used for new athletic facilities and green space.
+When University High School is relocated to the Gregory Street property (see #11, #14), the vacant site will be used for new athletic facilities, athletic fields, and parking.

-37. Baseball Facility
+45. Baseball Facility

 Create enhancements to the baseball facility

 The University completed a new baseball complex in 2009, but additional enhancements are needed, including new artificial turf, locker rooms, and suite additions.